- Share this article on Facebook

 Neither Sparrowhawk nor NBC Universal would comment on the prospect of the deal, but sources close to the talks confirmed that discussions are at an advanced stage.

-Sparrowhawk paid $242 million for the business in April 2005, backed by Providence Equity Partners and 3i, under the chairmanship of former Channel Five CEO David Elstein, who hired former Walt Disney International Television head David Hulbert to be chief executive of the business.
+Sparrowhawk paid $242 million for the business in April 2005, backed by Providence Equity Partners and 3i, under the chairmanship of former Channel Five CEO David Elstein, who hired former Walt Disney International Television head David Hulbert to be CEO of the business.
 It has since broadened the channel base by adding new brands, including made-for-television movie service Movies24 and joint venture KidsCo to its channel portfolio.

 KidsCo, a three-way partnership with DIC Entertainment and Nelvana, launches in Poland, Hungary, Romania, Turkey and the Ukraine on Sept.
 7. It will be the first kids’ channel within NBC Universal’s international television portfolio, which is headed by president Pete Smith.